h2oai/tutorials/DriverlessAI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Enable Time Unaware Transformers
 - Always Group by All Time Groups Columns for Creating Lag Features
 - Generate Time-Series Holdout Predictions
+- Number of Time-Based Splits for Internal Model Validation
+- Maximum Overlap Between Two Time-Based Splits
 - Max Number of Splits Used for Creating Final Time-Series Model’s Holdout Predictions
+- Whether to Speed Up Calculation Of Time-Series Holdout Predictions
+- Whether to Speed Up Calculation Of Shapley Values for Time-Series Holdout Predictions
+- Generate Shapley Values For Time-Series Holdout Predictions At the Time Of Experiment
+- Lower Limit On Interpretability Setting For Time-Series Experiments, Implicitly Enforced
 - Dropout Mode for Lag Features
 - Probability to Create Non-Target Lag Features
 - Method to Create Rolling Test Set Predictions